The Bankrate promise

 The good news: You can get away with putting down as little as 3 percent for a conventional mortgage.
 (Here are the minimum down payment requirements for other types of loans.)
 The amount of closing costs depends on where you’re buying.
 Nationally, the average was $6,905 in 2021, according to ClosingCorp.

-- Automate your savings to a high-yield account
+- Automate your savings to a high-yield savings account

 - Avoid or cut back on eating out and other discretionary expenses